Integrating Market Systems Development and the Graduation Approach in Uganda

 Key Findings from the SMILES Project

 One significant finding from the SMILES project is that the graduation approach provides PSAs with extensive information about the market and key stakeholders.
 In regions like western Uganda, where refugee settlements are often isolated and difficult to operate in, PSAs face numerous challenges, including establishing relationships with key stakeholders.
 The SMILES project has found that its relationships with organizations such as the UN High Commissioner for Refugees (UNHCR) and the Office of the Prime Minister are of great value to PSAs.
-By facilitating introductions and providing market data, the project has helped PSAs operate more effectively and responsibly in these challenging environments.
+By facilitating introductions and providing contextual information and market data, the project has supported PSAs to operate more effectively and responsibly in these challenging environments.

 The SMILES project also highlights the need for adapted monitoring, evaluation, and learning (MEL) systems to measure the success of integrated programs.
 The traditional graduation approach typically focuses on household-level outcomes, while MSD interventions focus more on measuring systemic changes in the market.
 The SMILES project had to combine both to ensure that its MEL system could accurately measure the impact of its integrated activities.